-The PROFILE CONFIGURATION screens allow you to change the PORT STATE and Nx75K BLOCKS options for HSSI and V.35 ports.
-See page 3-7 for descriptions of these options.
+The PROFILE CONFIGURATION screens allow you to change the PORT STATE and Nx75k BLOCKS options for HSSI and V.35 ports.
+See page 49 for descriptions of these options.
 This screen also allows you to enable or disable each individual DSX-1 interface of a Quad DSX-1 card at the time of day specified in the given profile.
 Settings for all port types are assigned to the selected profile (1 or 2) and will apply whenever that profile is active.
-See Figure 3-7.
+See Figure 3-8 on page 57.